 Connelly volunteers as a board member for the International Association of Business Communicators, Kansas City Chapter (KC/IABC).
 In leading their social media efforts, followers were increased by 28 percent last year.
 She is also involved in UMKC alumni efforts.

-Ray Smith, CPA, MBA, Chief Operating Officer and Chief Financial Officer
+Ray Smith, CPA, MBA, Chief Financial Officer

 Ray Smith began his tenure with the Foundation in 2005 and leads the general finance/accounting, human resource, information technology and general administrative operations of the Foundation.
 He also assists the CEO to manage the work of the Board of Trustees and its committees.